-A wound is an injury to the biological form and function of an organ, such as the skin, produced by a simple or major rupture in the structure of the organ.
+A wound is an injury to an organ's biological form and function, such as the skin, produced by a simple or significant rupture in the organ's structure.
 Because a slow and ineffective repair might result in significant harm, full lesion healing necessitates rapid recovery of balanced physiological circumstances.
 The characteristics of the wound-healing mechanism can be used to classify wounds.
-A surface wound is a type of skin lesion that only affects the skin's epidermis.
+A surface wound is a skin lesion that only affects the skin's epidermis.
 When the subcutaneous fat or underlying structures, such as blood arteries, sebaceous glands, and hair follicles, are compromised, full-thickness wounds develop.
 "Complex injuries" are wounds that are difficult to heal and cause substantial loss of skin, hair, and tissue.
 (Veins feeding the leg).
-The human body's intricate physiological process of wound healing involves coordinated sequential activation of many different cell types and signalling pathways.
-Chronic wounds and burns distinctly lower patients' quality of life because they are linked to an increase in physical discomfort and socioeconomic issues.
-As a result, improving the long-term viability of national health systems requires not just great interest but also the development of innovative and more affordable technologies and medicines.
+The human body's intricate physiological process of wound healing involves coordinated sequential activation of many different cell types and signaling pathways.
+Chronic wounds and burns significantly lower patients' quality of life because they are linked to increased physical discomfort and socioeconomic issues.
+As a result, improving the long-term viability of national health systems requires great interest and the development of innovative and more affordable technologies and medicines.